 - Non-recursive query: Occurs when the local DNS server has the IP address in its cache.
 That means it can immediate return a response without the need for additional queries.

 Queries, also known as DNS lookups, are happening all the time.
-Some of these activities take place within your network and that’s considered internal DNS.
+Some of these activities take place within your network – these “internal DNS” queries never make it to the outside internet.
 In a business setting, there is a dedicated internal DNS server that resolves all of the defined points inside the network.

 External DNS sends queries outside of the corporate network and relies on external servers for resolutions.

 When a DNS query resolves, the remote server comes back with responses which correspond to the type of information it is sending back.
 Here are examples of common response codes and what they mean:

 - A Records: Short for Address Mapping Record, it contains the hostname and correlating IPv4 address.
 Also known as a host record.

 - AAAA records: It contains the hostname and the correlating IPv6 address.

 - CNAME records: Short for Canonical Name Record, it contains an alias for a hostname.
 A CNAME Record points to an A Record plus contain other CNAME Records.